medic/cht-docs/content/en/docs/apps/concepts/hierarchy.md

 weight: 3
 description: >
   Organizing people and places, and their relationship to one-another
+keywords: hierarchy
 ---

 The Core Framework requires a hierarchy to organize the app.
 It is often based on the hierarchy of a health system.
 These levels might have different titles depending on a particular health system’s configuration.

 A user logging into their app will see a custom set of people, tasks, reports, and analytics based on the hierarchy level that they belong to.
 This allows appropriate data sharing based on the role of the user in the health system.

 Note that each place in a hierarchy must have a primary contact person assigned to it.
 Other program staff working at the same level can be registered but there is only ever one primary contact.

-Supporting more flexible hierarchies is on the Core Framework development roadmap.
+{{% see-also page="docs/apps/reference/hierarchy" title="Defining Hierarchy" %}}

 ### Sample Hierarchy "A"